 People with Hodgkin lymphoma may experience the following symptoms or signs.
 Sometimes, people with Hodgkin lymphoma do not show any of these symptoms, or these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.
-Common symptoms associated with Hodgkin lymphoma include:
+Common symptoms caused by Hodgkin lymphoma include:

-- Unexplained fever that does not go away
+Unexplained fever that does not go away

-- Unexplained weight loss
+Unexplained weight loss

-- Unexplained fever, with temperatures above 38º C (100.4º F)
+Unexplained fever, with temperatures above 38º C (100.4º F)

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.